kichuasejaina/omnitica/FileManagerBot/README.txt

 This is a sample bot which will let you access your files in computer on the go.
-Anyfile can be uploaded to and downloaded from your computer.
+Anyfile can be uploaded to and downloaded from your computerjust through a chat.
+Any Time, Any Where.

 INSTALL AND CONFIGURE: